EMBL-EBI-SUBS/validation-schemas/README.md

-# validation-schemas
+# EMBL-EBI Submissions Validation Schemas
-Repository for json schemas
+This is the repository for json schemas for the EMBL-EBI Submissions project.